 That history laid the foundations for the current spasm of violence in South Sudan that threatens to spill over into several bordering countries.

 In 1886 the British divided Sudan between the largely Arab north and the mostly black south.
 There had long been tension between the two areas because the southern pastoral tribes—mainly the Dinka, Nuer and Shilluk peoples—had historically resisted slave traders from the North.
 There was intermittent warfare between the tribes over cattle and land, but they also intermarried and traded with each other.
-Since the British did not have the forces to occupy the vast southern Sudan, they created a “Southern Policy” that pitted the tribes against one another in a classic divide and rule strategy.
+Since the British did not have the forces to occupy vast southern Sudan, they created a “Southern Policy” that pitted the tribes against one another in a classic divide and rule strategy.
 They also blocked economic development in order to “preserve [the] purely African way of life of the southern people.”

 In fact, preserving an “African way of life” meant deliberately suppressing the development of regional governmental institutions or creating an educated population.
-Instead, authority was vested in “tribal leaders,” who had never welded such power in the past.
+Instead, authority was vested in “tribal leaders,” who had never wielded such power in the past.
 Colonial authorities deliberately banned contact with the more developed north, suppressed Islam and Arabic in the south, and fragmented the region into a bewildering tapestry of tribes and villages.
 The ultimate scheme was to integrate southern Sudan into British East Africa, but after World War II that was impossible.

 So instead London double-crossed the southern Sudanese.
 After essentially creating two countries, the British reversed their “Southern Policy” in 1946 and declared the south “inextricably bound, both geographically and economically, to the Arab north as far as future development was concerned.”
-In practice this meant that when Sudan became independent in 1956, the north would dominate the south.
-“The post independence conflict in Sudan was largely caused by the ethnic division created by the British colonial administration between 1899 and 1956,” argues historian Savo Heleta.
+In practice, this meant that when Sudan became independent in 1956, the north would dominate the south.
+“The post-independence conflict in Sudan was largely caused by the ethnic division created by the British colonial administration between 1899 and 1956,” argues historian Savo Heleta.